PetersonFonsec/ngx-iugu/README.md

 The [`forRoot`](https://angular.io/api/router/RouterModule#forroot) static method is a convention that provides and configures services at the same time.
 Make sure you only call this method in the root module of your application, most of the time called `AppModule`.
-This method allows you to configure the `NgxMercadoPago` by specifying a publish key and/or a path for JS SDK.
+This method allows you to configure the `NgxIugu` by specifying a publish key and/or a path for JS SDK.

 ```ts
 import { BrowserModule } from '@angular/platform-browser';